Carrigan/interactive_art/triclojure/presentation.md

   then your `draw` function is simply a renderer.
 - Anyone familiar with React, Reagent, Om, etc. may recognize this pattern; your update function is essentially your reducer and when it completes, the draw function is essentially your views.s
+- Speaking of these frameworks: this can also compile to clojurescript and be used on the web.

 ---